-- A. A public officer shall not participate in any official action if he or she has a conflict of interest in the matter under consideration. - B. A public officer shall not personally or through any member of his or her household, business associate, employer or employee represent, appear for, or negotiate in a private capacity on behalf of any person or organization in a cause, proceeding, application, or other matter pending before the public body in which the public officer holds office. - C. A public officer shall not accept gifts or other offerings for personal gain by virtue of his or her public office that are not available to the public in general. - D. A public officer shall not use resources unavailable to the general public including but not limited to municipal staff time, equipment, supplies, or facilities for private gain or personal purposes.
+- A. A public officer shall not participate in any official action if he or she has a conflict of interest in the matter under consideration. - B. A public officer shall not personally or through any member of his or her household, business associate, employer or employee represent, appear for, or negotiate in a private capacity on behalf of any person or organization in a cause, proceeding, application, or other matter pending before the public body in which the public officer holds office. - C. A public officer shall not accept gifts or other offerings for personal gain by virtue of his or her public office that are not available to the public in general. - D. A public officer shall not use resources unavailable to the general public including but not limited to municipal staff time, equipment, supplies, or facilities for private gain or personal purposes. - Article 6.

-Article 6.
 Disclosure.
-A public officer who has reason to believe that he or she has or may have a conflict of interest in a particular matter shall, prior to participating in any official action on the matter, take the following action:

-- A. Publicly disclose at a public meeting or public hearing of the body that he or she has an actual or perceived conflict of interest in the matter under consideration; and - B. Disclose the nature of the actual or perceived conflict of interest.
+A public officer who has reason to believe that he or she has or may have a conflict of interest in a particular matter shall, prior to participating in any official action on the matter, publicly disclose at a public meeting or public hearing that he or she has an actual or perceived conflict of interest in the matter under consideration and disclose the nature of the actual or perceived conflict of interest.
+Alternatively, a public officer may request that another public officer recuse him or herself from a matter due to a conflict of interest. - Article 7.
+Consideration of Recusal.
+Once there has been a disclosure of an actual or perceived conflict of interest, other public officers shall be afforded an opportunity to ask questions or make comments about the situation.
+If a previously unknown conflict is discovered during a meeting or hearing conducted by a public body of the municipality, the public body shall take evidence pertaining to the conflict and, if appropriate, adjourn to an executive session to address the conflict.

-Alternatively, a public officer may request that another public officer recuse him or herself from a matter due to a conflict of interest.
-Such request shall not be considered an order for the officer to recuse him or herself.
+&lt;sup>1 Such request shall not be considered an order for the officer to recuse him or herself.